 Some people call this “making biscuits.”
 Ever have your cat lie on your stomach and knead your body with its paws like you’re bread dough?
 This is believed to be a leftover instinct from when your cat was a kitten and would use its paws to stimulate its mother’s body to produce milk.

 Cats do this when they trust their owners.
 If you want to signal trust back to your cat, look deeply into its eyes and blink slowly.
-And of course remember to never do anything to betray your cat’s trust!
+And of course, remember never to do anything to betray your cat’s trust!

-Rolling onto its back
+Rolling onto Its Back

 A cat in this position may be conveying submissiveness or playfulness.
 Be careful if you decide to accept its offer, though, because depending on your cat’s temperament, an invitation to touch your cat’s belly may be a trap!
 Be sure to protect your hands.